mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 Fwiw, my sense is that you can do a lot in terms of open community building, notably by combining Bluesky with other ATmosphere-capable tools into entire ecosystems (see [Three things you probably didn't know about Bluesky](https://myhub.ai/items/three-things-you-probably-didnt-know-about-bluesky)).
 But to make those benefits accessible will take high-quality information, inspirational demonstrations and (perhaps most importantly) new management tools, as I explored in Ahoy!

 "*One way to encourage the transition from X to Bluesky is to help large organisations efficiently organise and manage their Bluesky presence.
-The better they use Bluesky, the quicker they can accelerate [their eXit Strategy](https://mathewlowry.medium.com/x-strategy-or-exit-strategy-a-cost-benefit-analysis-framework-024af4abd1a0)*" -  [Helping large organisations best use Bluesky](https://whtwnd.com/mathewlowry.bsky.social/3lmym62gvdg2w) (Ahoy! proposal).
+The better they use Bluesky, the quicker they can accelerate [their eXit Strategy](https://mathewlowry.medium.com/x-strategy-or-exit-strategy-a-cost-benefit-analysis-framework-024af4abd1a0)*" - [[how could a large organisation best use bluesky]]).

 ### Value through innovation, not mimicry